 - The things I used to love have all showed up and came back to me this year — music (playing piano), basketball (NBA), connection to Japan (friends and new connections with similar backgrounds)

 - Having a clean, organised, joyful physical and digital workspace

 - Getting invited to work for a mentor I have admired and respected from afar for over a decade.
 The asynchronous role not only helps pay for some expenses, but I am most excited about seeing things behind-the-scenes, forging deeper relationships and be around people I want to continue to learn from

-- Met 2 new people who appreciates my eclectic background/skillsets with the potential to lead to collaboration down the track
+- Met 2 new people who appreciates my multi-faceted background & skillsets that may lead to collaboration down the track

 Things To Improve

 While the physical change I saw with my body was awesome… I became lazier with my nutrition this year, and was not as diligent nor mindful about my food choices.

 As a result, my energy levels have gradually dipped over time.
 My energy is no where near the peak levels I experienced when I decided to transform my physical health in 2018 that led me to lose 10kg.